 Motor Werks backstory:

 Whether a local newspaper classified recruitment ad or a or or or or a showcase display ad in the regional edition of the Wall Street Journal, since the mid 1980's Motor Werks was intent on branding itself as a truly remarkable breath of fresh air in the often thoughtless and crass retail automobile advertising category in suburban Chicagoland.
-And what a rare opportunity for an anxious copywriter and ad man (not since Leo Burnett met the Kellogg Brothers in Battle Creek, Michigan)!
+And what a rare opportunity for an anxious copywriter and ad man like yours truly (probably not since Leo Burnett met the Kellogg Brothers in Battle Creek, Michigan)!